 - Gaining a sense of achievement

-St Peter and St Paul Infant School has adopted the ethos and principles of the Forest School Association.
+St Peter and St Paul Church Primary School has adopted the ethos and principles of the Forest School Association.
 These were agreed by the Forest School community in 2011:

 - Forest School is a long-term process of regular sessions, rather than one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.
 Our aim is for children to attend a minimum of six week blocks.